Mohannedkandil/Fatura-shopping-cart/README.md

 ![figma](https://user-images.githubusercontent.com/18647990/132265955-e6f9694f-90e5-4ea8-ad9a-cf3cc5811ac5.png)

 ## Leftouts
 - To start use **vuex** for the state managment, it will be ready for a large scale of users.
+It will enhance the flow of the code and the real time data from the DB.
 - Make a **coupon** component for generating coupons for users with various numbers/percentages.
 - Authentication, authorization (I'm working on it now) with 2 roles, admin(**seller**) and user(**buyer**).
+- Drag and drop style components, which will allow the **seller** to style his/her produccts in multiple ways based on the seller preferences

 ## Lessons Learned
 When I received the task, I was not familiar with Nodejs.
 So I started to learn the basics of Nodejs and some practice with simple applications.
-Then, I did a quick warm up on VUE js (Vue CLI, Vue router basics, forms and data binding, fetching data, async code, routing)
+Then, I did a quick warm up on VUE js (Vue CLI, Vue router basics, forms and data binding, fetching data, async code, routing).

+Moreover, I set a challenge to learn Vuetify instead of using BootstrapVue (I worked with it before).
+It was a great challenge for me to start with something I never worked with it before.
+Just I learned the bascis + some some simple applications, then I started grinding on the main app.

 I have learned the following from various resources (Nodejs):
 - Node Module System